Kanpur Nagar Police Commissionerate

-The Kanpur Nagar Police Commissionerate (Hindi: कानपुर नगर पुलिस आयुक्तालय, popularly Kanpur Nagar Police) is the police department within the municipal limits of Kanpur.
+The Kanpur Nagar Police Commissionerate is the police department within the municipal limits of Kanpur.
 It is a part of Uttar Pradesh Police and has the primary responsibilities of law enforcement and investigation in Kanpur city.

 It is headed by an IPS officer in the rank of ADG as its Commissioner of Police.

 On 3 November 2022, it was decided to include all 11 Police station of Kanpur outer police in Kanpur Nagar Police Commissionerate leading to 49 police stations.

 History

 Before 2020, Kanpur Nagar district police came under Kanpur police zone and Kanpur police range of Uttar Pradesh Police.
 Kanpur zone is headed by an IPS officer in the rank of Additional director general of police (ADG), whereas Kanpur range is headed by an IPS officer in the rank of Inspector General of Police (IG).

 Police Administration of Kanpur was headed by the Senior Superintendent of Police (SSP) who was an IPS officer.
 He was assisted by six Superintendents of Police (SP)/Additional Superintendents of Police (Addl.
 SP) (East, North, West, South, Traffic and Crime).
 The district was divided into twelve police circles, each responsibility of a Circle Officer (CO) in the rank of Deputy Superintendent of Police.